dejozone/media-display/README.md

 - Check `server/.env` file has correct Spotify credentials
 - Ensure port 8888 is not in use by another application
 - Verify nginx is proxying callback URL correctly
+- Check that required ports are available (default: 5001 for WebSocket, 8888 for OAuth callback)

 ### Web app can't connect
-- Ensure server is running on port 5000
+- Ensure server is running on port 5001 (default WebSocket port)
 - Check firewall allows WebSocket connections
-- Update `WEBSOCKET_URL` in `app.js` if server is on different machine
+- Verify `PROD_ENV` in `app.js` matches your production domain (if applicable)
+- Check that WebSocket path in nginx config matches `websocket.subPath` in server config
+- Inspect browser console for connection errors

 ### No track updates
 - **Sonos mode**: Ensure Sonos devices are on same network and playing
 - **Spotify mode**: Play music on any Spotify device
-- Check server logs for errors
+- Check server logs for errors (`server.log` or terminal output)
-- Verify `MEDIA_SERVICE_METHOD` is set correctly
+- Verify `svcMethod` in config file is set correctly (`"sonos"`, `"spotify"`, or `"all"`)
 - For Sonos: Check that `soco` library is installed (`pip install soco`)
 - For Spotify: Verify Spotify account has active playback
+- Check service status indicators in webapp settings panel (gear icon)

+### Services not recovering after network change
+- Check `discoverSvcInterval` settings in config (default: 15s retry interval)
+- Verify `recoverAttemptWindowTime` hasn't expired (default: 36 hours)
+- Review `maxConsecutiveFailures` thresholds in config
+- Check server logs for recovery attempt messages

 ## License